RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 .. code-block:: none

   [specimen]
   size um = 13              # approximate cell diameter we are looking for [µm]

   [roi]
-  pad border = 80        # increase border size around cells size variation = 0.2   # do not allow large variations of specimen size exclude overlap = 100  # exclude ROIs with an overlap > 100px
+  pad border px = 80        # increase border size around cells size variation = 0.2      # do not allow large variations of specimen size exclude overlap px = 100  # exclude ROIs with an overlap > 100px

 With the new configuration, we run ``dm_extract_roi DHM_HL60_cells.zip`` again.
 Now all cells are detected.
 However, we want to exclude a few due to artifacts